sindresorhus/is-progressive/readme.md

 #### .stream(stream)

-Returns a Promise for a boolean indicating whether the file stream is a progressive JPEG image.
+Returns a `Promise<boolean>` indicating whether the file stream is a progressive JPEG image.

 ##### stream

-Type: `ReadableStrem`
+Type: `stream.Readable`

-Data stream.
+Data stream with a JPEG image.

 #### .file(filePath)

-Returns a Promise for a boolean indicating whether the file at the `filePath` is a progressive JPEG image.
+Returns a `Promise<boolean>` indicating whether the file at the `filePath` is a progressive JPEG image.

 ##### filePath